TheOdinProject/curriculum/JS101/DOM-manipulation.md

-One of the most unique and useful abilities of javascript is it's ability to manipulate the DOM.
+One of the most unique and useful abilities of JavaScript is it's ability to manipulate the DOM.
 But what _is_ the DOM, and how do we go about changing it?
 Let's jump right in...

 ### Points to Ponder